wpsight/wpcasa-ninja-forms/wpcasa-ninja-forms/README.txt

 = Automatic Installation =

-Automatic installation is the easiest way to install WPCasa Advanced Search.
+Automatic installation is the easiest way to install WPCasa Ninja Forms.
 Log into your WordPress admin and go to _WP-Admin > Plugins > Add New_.

 Then type "WPCasa Ninja Forms" in the search field and click _Install Now_ once you've found the plugin.